Versioning

 Versioning is a way to name different versions of a software, allowing to keep track of the changes and updates over time.

-A good naming convention is MAJOR.MINOR.PATCH
+A good naming convention is MAJOR.MINOR.PATCH.

-versions have groundbreaking changes that often make it incompatible with previous version.MINOR
+MAJORversions have groundbreaking changes that often make it incompatible with previous version.MINORversions add features that are backward compatible with previous versions.PATCHversions often include bug fixes, also backward compatible.

 Some point to keep in mind: